 Members make an annual contribution to fund the Pool.
 Since Enduris is a cooperative program, there is joint liability among the participating members.
-There were no claim settlements in excess of the insurance coverage in any of the last three policy years.
+No claim settlements were above the insurance coverage in the last three policy years.

-Upon joining the Pool, members are contractually obligated to remain in the Pool for a minimum of one year and must give notice 60 days before renewal in order to terminate participation.
+Upon joining the Pool, members are contractually obligated to remain for at least one year.
+They must give notice 60 days before renewal to terminate participation.
 The Interlocal Governmental Agreement (formerly known as the Master Agreement) is automatically renewed each year unless provisions for withdrawal or termination are applied.
-Even after termination, a member is still responsible for contribution to Enduris for any unresolved, unreported and in process claims for the period they were a signatory to the Interlocal Governmental Agreement.
+Any Member terminated or withdrawing from the Pool shall be liable pro-rata for any assessments levied against Members for any year in which that Member belonged to the Pool as if they were still a Member.

-Enduris is fully funded by its member participants.
-Claims are filed by members with the Pool who determines coverage and administers the claims.
+Its member participants fully fund Enduris.
+Members file claims with the Pool, which determines coverage and administers the claims.

-The Pool is governed by a Board of Directors which is comprised of seven board members.
+A seven-member Board of Directors governs the Pool.
 The Pool's members elect the Board, and the positions are filled on a rotating basis.
-The Board meets quarterly and is responsible for overseeing the business affairs of Enduris and providing policy direction to the Pool's Executive Director.
+The Board meets quarterly, oversees Enduris' business affairs, and provides policy direction to the Pool's Executive Director.